braver/ColorConverter/README.md

 ### Key bindings

-To set up a keyboard shortcut, open the ColorConvertor Key Bindings preferences, either via the Packages Settings menu or the command palette.
+To set up a keyboard shortcut, open the ColorConverter Key Bindings preferences, either via the Packages Settings menu or the command palette.
 Copy the example to your personal key bindings file.
 You can customize the keyboard combination that triggers the command.